Blocksnmore/MCTrackers/README.md

-# Dream-Trackers-Remake
+# MCTrackers
- A Community remake of the trackers dream uses
+ Compass trackers for minecraft

 # SUPPORT WILL NOT BE PROVIDED FOR FORKS OF THIS!
 * Support: Issues tab on gh